hms-dbmi/gehlenborglab-website/_members/peter-kerpedjiev.md

 services:
   github: https://github.com/pkerpedjiev

 start: April 2016
-end:
+end: November 2018
 ---
-Peter is currently a Postdoctoral Fellow in the lab of Nils Gehlenborg at Harvard Medical School.
+Peter was a Postdoctoral Fellow in the lab of Nils Gehlenborg at Harvard Medical School.
 Previously, he was a PhD student working on modelling the tertiary structure of RNA molecules at the Theoretical Biochemistry Group at the University of Vienna.